From Cassandra Welchlin, Chair, Board of Directors, ACLU of Mississippi

 We cannot thank Jennifer enough for the dedication, passion, enthusiasm and motivation she has given the ACLU of MS. While the ACLU of MS does not endorse or oppose candidates, our loss is potentially Mississippi’s gain as Jennifer has made the decision to resign so that she can direct all her energy on the goal she has set before her.
 She will be greatly missed by the staff, Board, members and partners alike.

 We look forward to following the success of her career and are hopeful and excited for the next chapter of the ACLU of MS as we continue to ensure justice, fairness and opportunity for all Mississippians.
 Joshua Tom will assume the position of Interim Executive Director and Tabuthia Bell has been named the Interim Assistant Director.
-For further information please contact me directly at firstname.lastname@example.org.
+For further information please contact the ACLU of MS at email@example.com or 601-354-3408.

 Cassandra Welchlin, Chair, Board of Directors, ACLU of Mississippi